|Oracle® Access Manager Access Administration Guide

 If you are using form-based authentication, you can automatically log users out of one or more applications by configuring a logout URL that removes session cookies and redirects users to a logout page.
 You can customize the default logout page, for example, to add a meta tag to redirect to another page after a few seconds.

-Note that you must configure a logout link and URL for the Identity System applications and the Policy Manager as well as for any other protected resource.
-See "Configuring Logout for an Identity System Resource" for details.
+Note:You must configure a logout link and URL for the Identity System applications and the Policy Manager as well as for any other protected resource.
+See "Configuring Logout for an Identity System Resource" for details

 The following methods are available for configuring logout:

 Provide one Oracle Access Manager-provided logout function: You can configure a single sign-on logout URL and logout page that removes the user's session cookies.